MG-RAST/DRISEE/README.md

 		A detailed log of processing related statistics

 	--no_percent						[default True]
-		Produce second output profile ? with values presented as percent per position.
-Additional output file is named ?output_stat_file_pattern?.per NOTE: that by default, no_percent is disabled.
+		Produce second output profile with values presented as percent per position.
+Additional output file is named "output_stat_file_pattern".per NOTE: that by default, no_percent is disabled.
 In this state, drisee __will__ produce a percent profile.
 Enabling this option will disable production of percent-based profiles (hence the long-option name, "no_pecent").